zotify-dev/zotify/README.md

   docker run --rm -u $(id -u):$(id -g) -v "$PWD/zotify:/app" -v "$PWD/config.json:/config.json" -v "$PWD/Zotify Music:/Zotify Music" -v "$PWD/Zotify Podcasts:/Zotify Podcasts" -it zotify
 ```

+### What do I do if I see "Your session has been terminated"?

+If you see this, don't worry!
+Just try logging back in.
+If you see the incorrect username or password error, reset your password and you should be able to log back in.

 ### Will my account get banned if I use this tool?

 Currently no user has reported their account getting banned after using Zotify.